 My advice would be to try to have a support network in place, so you have someone to talk to if things don't go perfectly.
 If you don't feel you have any friends or family members that can be that support network, there are several LGBTQ+ charities and helplines who can offer support and ways to prepare!
 I would also say try not to take it personally if people respond by being upset or confused – some people just need to go through a sort of mourning period before they can come to terms with it.
 Remember that for a lot of people LGBTQ+ issues and lives seem very removed from their own, especially if they are from an older generation.
 There might be a sort of adjustment period for them that can be difficult for you, but more often than not things get a lot easier over time, so have patience and remember that how they come to terms with it is their process to deal with – you don't have to take it on or feel responsible!

-I would simply say to anyone wanting to come out to look at http://ditchthelabel.org which is where this next paragraph is taken: “When you are ready to come out (you will know when the time feels right) – don’t think you have to tell everyone straight away – it’s not a race!
+Look at http://ditchthelabel.org, which is where this next paragraph is taken: “When you are ready to come out (you will know when the time feels right) – don’t think you have to tell everyone straight away – it’s not a race!
 Choose one person who you trust more than anyone else – a friend, sibling, parent/guardian or teacher.
 As soon as you’ve opened up to the first person things will seem a thousand times easier and clearer for you.
 It’s an age old saying but talking really does help.
 You’ll also have someone you can talk to and ask advice from when coming out to others.”

 Further support for LGBTQ+ people